-2. To change your mind
+2. Stop wishing and start doing to change your mind

 You build connections in your brain all the time with every action you take/thought you think.
 These neural pathways are what streamline your brain’s processes and create habits.
 Being a doer instead of wisher is as simple as taking one (tiny if need be) step after the next in the direction that you want to go.
 With every action you take, you’re reinforcing that pathway in your brain that makes it easier to take the next step and the next.